An Important Message About Vocabulary

 (Here's a big hint: 'normal' and 'real' fail the doesn't-stigmatize-everyone-else condition spectacularly.
 Prefixing 'man'/'woman' with 'bio-' or 'genetic' or 'born' to denote not-trans, 'others' the rest of us slightly more subtly, but only slightly, and no less problematically.
 Either respect us, be an ally, and use non-othering language; or admit up front that you don't respect us -- that holding on to your privilege is more important than supporting us -- so we can classify this as a variation on the "tone argument" and write you off as Part Of The Problem.)

-While I learned 'transgendered' as having '-ed' on the end to make it an adjective (and applied the same pattern to 'cisgendered'), within the trans community you will find many who use 'transgender' and 'cisgender' as adjectives, without an '-ed' suffix.
-Some other time, I'll post a poll about that and solicit grammatical arguments.
-For now, if you're not already used to doing so, just consider the two forms, with and without '-ed', synonymous when used as the same part of speech.
+While I learned 'transgendered' as having '-ed' on the end to make it an adjective (and applied the same pattern to 'cisgendered'), within the trans community you will find most now insist on 'transgender' and 'cisgender' as adjectives themselves, without an '-ed' suffix.
+If you see the '-ed' versions, they mean the same thing but are an older form.

 Othering And Non-Othering Labels